aws-samples/sample-aws-security-incident-response-integrations/documentation/SERVICE_NOW/SERVICE_NOW.md

    - `sn_si.manager` (for performing operations on Security Incidents)
    - `sn_si.read` (for performing operations on Security Incidents)

 **Note:** With JWT OAuth authentication, you no longer need to manage passwords for the integration user.
+Creating a non-person entity (NPE) orphaned from a User enables the NPE to not be tied to a person that may leave the organization.

 ### Configure Authentication Keys and X.509 certificate for JWT Signing